MystenLabs/sui/doc/src/explore/tutorials.md

 ## Quick script
-If you prefer not to enter command step by step, or need to go though it multiple times for whatever reason (change some move source code ), this automated script may be useful to save some time.
+If you prefer not to enter command step by step, or need to go though it multiple times (such as when you change some Move source code), the following automated script may be useful to save some time.
 Run this script from the project repo root.
 ```sh